spmasterman/tutor-directory/README.md

 I have as a conscious decision moved ALL entityManager stuff out of the controllers, preferring a "Model" class that handles the interaction with the persistence layer.
 This is a fairly typical thing to do if you are creating bundles for external consumption (so that the end user can decide if they want to use ODM or ORM etc).
 It makes for very simple controllers in general so I do it even though the chances of these bundles being reused is close to zero.
+It might mean more boilerplate code than you are used to (lots of empty repository classes, Type-hinted re-declarations of a BaseModel class etc.)

 ### Repository Classes
 There are Repository classes for all entities, the only one that's used is Tutor, but its a pattern I follow even if